juliettegodyere/planIt/README.md

 ```

 This command starts the Metro bundler (your local development server) specifically for use with a development build of your app — aka the Expo Dev Client.

+TODOs
+1. Complete the guest login
+2. Implement the offline mode
+3. On the right of the item in history, show how many times the item has been purchades
+3. Make the history details editable
+4. Make it possible for users to add notes on the history details page
+5. Add info on the profile page to inform users to sign up with social media login and the importance
+5. Add notification - Whe there is new upgrade
+6. Add app version in the profile page